jaimeleonh/DTNtuples/README.md

 ./plotAndPrint_cor.sh runNumber
 ```

-### To run plots that compare same hits and lateralities:
+### To obtain plots that compare only primitives with same hits and lateralities:
 ```
 python comparer.py -r runNumber
 ```